rladiestunis/Dailycoding-Challenge/Day7.md

 Happy Coding Learning !

-You can install the released version of covid19tunisia with:

 ``` r
  # It’s usually a good idea before starting a script to first know what directory you’re working in
  # get current working directory